-Prerequisite(s): CHEM 111, 112; or CHEM 103, 112; or CHEM 103, 104 with instructor's consent; MATH 123, 124.
+Prerequisite(s): One of CHEM 103 or 111 with CHEM 198 lab; and one of CHEM 104 or 112 with CHEM 199 lab; and MATH 123, 124.
 (3-4) PHYS 310 Topics in Modern Physics (3 sem. hrs.)
 Introduction to the special theory of relativity; the principles of quantum mechanics and its interpretation; aspects of atomic, nuclear and particle physics; and cosmology.
 Prerequisite(s): PHYS 112; MATH 223.
 (3-0) PHYS 320 Digital Electronics and Instrumentation (3 sem. hrs.)
 To provide students with a working knowledge of basic semiconductor devices and gates and their use for implementing logic devices and simple measurement and control functions, and to provide experience in constructing and using circuit diagrams and test/measurement equipment.
 Prerequisite(s): CMPT 141; MATH 124; PHYS 230; or instructor's consent.
 (3-3) PHYS 321 Differential Equations (4 sem. hrs.)
 First order differential equations, linear differential equations, Laplace transforms, systems of differential equations, non-linear systems, series solutions, introduction to partial differential equations.
 Special emphasis is placed on applications to physics and engineering.
 Cross-Listed: MATH 321.